szymonjan/wtframework_mod/README.md

 WTFBaseTest comes with a ScreenCaptureTestWatcher.
 You may also implement your own test watcher by extending `TestWatcher` class, and overriding it's methods.
 This is useful for creating your own base test with your own actions such as recording results to Test Case Management upon test completion.
+If you like to do without the added functionality of WTFBaseTest, you can use `WatchedTestCase` and extend it.

 Data Driven Testing